mglush/compiler-construction/README.md

     - Outputs an abstract syntax tree of the input program.

 ## Project 3: Symbol Table & Type Checker
-**Project aspects**:
 - Part 1: build a symbol table based on the AST generated during parsing.
   - Each program has one class table.
   - Each class table has a variable table for its members, and a method table for its methods.
   - Each method table contains a variable table for the parameters and local variables.
   - Each variable table contains name, type, and offset information of a given variable (to be used in code generation).
 - Part 2: use the symbol table to typecheck the input program for the following errors:
   - Undefined Variable
   - Undefined Method
   - Undefined Class
   - Undefined Member
   - Not An Object
   - Expression Type Mismatch
   - Argument Number Mismatch
   - Argument Type Mismatch
   - While Predicate Type Mismatch - while_predicate_type_mismatch
   - Do While Predicate Type Mismatch
   - If-Else Predicate Type Mismatch
   - Assignment Type Mismatch
   - Return Type Mismatch
   - Constructor Returns Type (shouldn't return anything).
   - No "Main" Class
   - Main Class Has Members
   - No "main" Method in the Main Class
   - "main" Method has Incorrect Signature

 **New Files Implenented**:
   - typecheck.cpp